Scarlet fever

 There are other measures to prevent the spread of this contagious disease:

-Persons who are ill with scarlet fever or another infection with Streptococcus pyogenes must not visit or work in community facilities.
-Parents of affected children must inform community facilities.
+Persons who are ill with scarlet fever or another infection with Streptococcus pyogenes must not visit or attend work in community facilities.
+Parents of sick children must inform community facilities about the illness.

 Reviewed by the German Society for Pediatric Infectiology (Deutsche Gesellschaft für Pädiatrische Infektiologie e.V.).